 No. The investigation notice indicates that the reported incident is being reviewed and that you have the opportunity to give your account of what happened.
 After the investigation is completed, the matter may be closed without disciplinary action, or address of the incident may continue with charges of possible violations of the Honor and Student Conduct Codes being issued to you.

 By providing your eyewitness account of what occurred and why it occurred, you help the investigator from the Office of the Dean of Students to review the reported incident and to understand what happened.
-Based on information collected from you, the original incident reports, and through the investigation, the Office of the Dean of Students must decide whether to issue charges of possible policy infractions to you.
+Based on information collected from you, the original incident reports, and through the investigation, the Office of the Dean of Students decides whether to issue charges of possible violation of the Honor and Student Conduct Codes to you.
 Sometimes, by providing incident information during the investigation, a student helps the investigator understand that the student did not violate any policies, and the investigator closes review of the reported incident without need for disciplinary action.

 When the investigation is completed, a representative of the Office of the Dean of Students or of the Student Judicial Board will review all of the information collected, including the incident report(s) received initially, and decide whether charges of possible violations of the Honor and Student Conduct Codes should be issued to you.